 To use the video screen, do the following:

-- 1. Push forward on the release button and the screen will fold down. - Push the screen away from you and adjust its position as desired.
+- 1. Push forward on the release button and the screen will fold down. - 2.
+Adjust its position as desired.

 When the video screen is not in use, push it up into its stowed and latched position.